strangerstudios/memberlite/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Memberlite WordPress Theme bundles the following third-party resources:
+Memberlite WordPress Theme bundles or has used original or modified code from the following third-party resources:

 Font Awesome icons Copyright Dave Gandy
 License: CC BY 4.0 License